-What is SSL/ HTTPS
+What is SSL/ HTTPS?

 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
-This link ensures that all data passed between the web server and browsers remain private and integral, no matter what kind of connection is established between them.
+This link ensures that all data passed between the web server and browsers remains private and integral, no matter what kind of connection is established between them.

 Why you should upgrade: key benefits to having a SSL Certificate

 1. Improve Privacy and Security

-Many people know that unencrypted traffic between your browser and a website, when carried on an open WiFi network, is broadcast, and essentially available to any nefarious listeners close by.
+Many people know that unencrypted traffic between your browser and a website, when carried on an open WiFi network, is broadcast and essentially available to any nefarious listeners close by.
 However, even many password protected WiFi networks still leak information to motivated hackers.

 Security is improved by preventing plaintext passwords from being exposed on the network.
 Privacy is also improved by scrambling all of the rest of the traffic between the user and the website.